I transform complicated tech language into what users really need

 How have you measured the success of what you did?

-In teams without robust analytics, I've gotten creative 🧠.
 I tracked success through user-submitted issues, positive feedback, and direct user interviews + Likert scale.
-My goal is always to establish clear, measurable metrics—whether that's through quantitative data or qualitative insights gathered directly from users.
-I just adapt to what's available
+Currently, metrics based on the transactional data will inform my redesign.
+My goal is always to establish quantifiable metrics with a clear baseline — whether that's through quantitative data or qualitative insights gathered directly from users.
+I just check how my product hypotheses turn out using available means.

 What’s your toolstack?